tensorflow/tfjs-models/pose-detection/src/movenet/README.md

 `posedetection.SupportedModels` enum list along with a `detectorConfig` to the `createDetector` method to load and initialize the MoveNet model.

-`detectorConfig` is a dictionary that defines MoveNet specific configurations:
+`detectorConfig` is an object that defines MoveNet specific configurations:

-*   *modelType*: specify which MoveNet variant to load from the `poseDetection.movenet.modelType` enum list.
+*   *modelType* (optional): specify which MoveNet variant to load from the `poseDetection.movenet.modelType` enum list.
+Default to `poseDetection.movenet.modelType.SINGLEPOSE_LIGHTNING`.

 *   *modelUrl* (optional): An optional string that specifies custom url of the MoveNet model.
 If not provided, it will load the model specified by *modelType* from tf.hub.
 This argument is useful for area/countries that don't have access to the model hosted on tf.hub.

 The following code snippet demonstrates how to load the